 This was a pier that I fished regularly throughout much of the ’70 before I headed north to Mendocino County.
-I lived in the Eats Bay community of Pinole and during the long summer days could easily drive over from Pinole after work and get several hours of fishing in.
+I lived in the Eats Bay community of Pinole and during the long summer days could easily drive over from Pinole after work and get several hours of fishing in before needing to head home.
+Usually I was alone but sometimes I had my young children, Kimberly and Mike, along with me.
 And, I usually caught fish.

 The Carquinez Bridge is the dividing line between areas designated saltwater and those designated fresh water.
 Fishing regulations thus change at the bridge.
 Dowrelio’s was in water considered saltwater; in actuality the water in the Carquinez Strait is brackish.
 West of the pier San Pablo Bay begins, water here is very brackish but it becomes saltier as you pass the Richmond-San Rafael Bridge and enter San Francisco Bay itself.
 East of the pier are the Carquinez Strait, Suisun Bay, and the Sacramento-San Joaquin Delta; the further east or north you go the fresher the water becomes.
 The pier, being located at the narrowest confine of the strait, just before it widens and meets San Pablo Bay, presented exposure to those fish which travel back and forth from freshwater to saltwater: sturgeon, striped bass, starry flounder, shad, salmon and steelhead.
 For the first three it could be a fairly good fishing pier, the latter were far less common.

 Across the strait sits the TS Golden Bear, the training vessel for the California Maritime Academy (now California State University Maritime Academy)